jermspeaks/jermspeaks.github.io/_posts/letters/2017-07-17-strangers-3-Joe-Lazzara.md

 Questions:

-- How do you know Simon?
+- How do you know Evan?

 Introduction